Google makes privacy push with new controls and features in Android 12

 Apart from aesthetic tweaks, some under-the-hood improvements to Android 12 could result in a faster operating system, by reducing the central processing unit time by 22 per cent and cutting system server load by 15 per cent.

-Another privacy feature Google is adding to Android is an indicator at the top right of the status bar which lets users know which apps are currently using the microphone, camera or both.
+Another privacy feature Google is adding to Android is an indicator at the top right of the status bar that lets users know which apps are currently using the microphone, camera or both.

 This is similar to how Apple's iOS for iPhones has an indicator at the top of the screen to let users know what is in use.